Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Waveform amplitude modes

-For sake of simplicity we have omitted the remainder $\calO\left(\etidal/c^{3}\right)$.
-We have also computed for the first time the $m=0$ modes in the DD regime, therefore we display both the point-particle and tidal parts
+For the sake of simplicity we have omitted the remainder $\calO\left(\etidal/c^{3}\right)$.
+We have also computed for the first time the ${\rm m}=0$ modes in the DD regime at the NLO, therefore we display both the point-particle and tidal parts

 We do not display the complete and explicit expressions for $\hat{H}^\text{tidal}_{20}$ and $\hat{H}^\text{tidal}_{40}$ due to their length but all the gravitational modes are directly available in~\cite{SuppMaterial}.
 Note that the mode $\hat{H}^\text{pp}_{20}$ agrees at Newtonian order with the result found in~\cite{Sennett:2016klh} in the DD regime.
-All the gravitational modes with negative $m$ can be deduced from these expressions using the relation $\hat{H}^{\ell, -m} = (-)^\ell (\hat{H}^{\ell m})^{*}$.
+All the gravitational modes with negative $m$ can be deduced from these expressions using the relation $\hat{H}^{\ell, -{\rm m}} = (-)^\ell (\hat{H}^{\ell {\rm m}})^{*}$.